iron0012/tdhopper.com/content/articles/2017-03-31-web-development-and-design-for-the-backend-developer.md

 I've used [Jekyll](https://jekyllrb.com/), [Hugo](http://gohugo.io/), and [Pelican](http://docs.getpelican.com/) to create statically generated sites.

-I understood DNS at a high level, but never really learned what all the different DNS types were, and I didn't understand why name server changes take so long to propogate.
+I understood DNS at a high level, but never really learned what all the different DNS types were, and I didn't understand why name server changes take so long to propagate.

 I had some idea of what [node.js](https://nodejs.org/en/ "Node.js") and [npm](https://www.npmjs.com/ "npm") are.